Achintha-999/openai-cli-chatbot/README.md

     Replace `your_api_key_here` with your actual OpenAI API key.

+---

-## Usage
+## 🚀 Usage

-Run the chatbot using the following command:
+Run the chatbot using the command below:

 ```bash
 python chatbot.py
 ```

-Follow the on-screen instructions to start chatting with the bot.
+Follow the on-screen prompts to start chatting. 💬

+---

-## Configuration
+## ⚙️ Configuration

-You can customize the chatbot's behavior by editing the `config.json` file.
-For example, you can adjust the model, temperature, or maximum token limit.
+You can personalize the chatbot's behavior by editing the `config.json` file:
+- Adjust the **model**
+- Set the **temperature**
+- Define the **maximum token limit**

+---

-## Contributing
+## 🤝 Contributing

+We 💖 contributions!
+If you'd like to:

+- 🛠 Improve features
+- 🐞 Fix bugs
+- 🌟 Suggest new ideas

-Contributions are welcome!
-If you have ideas for improvements or new features, feel free to fork the repository and submit a pull request.
+Feel free to fork the repository and submit a pull request.
+Contributions are warmly appreciated! 🙌

+---

-## License
+## 📜 License

-This project is licensed under the MIT License.
+Licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- [OpenAI](https://openai.com/) for providing the GPT models and API.
-- The open-source community for their valuable tools and libraries.

 ---

+## 💡 Acknowledgments

+🎓 **Thanks to:**

+- [OpenAI](https://openai.com/) for GPT models and API.
+- The open-source community for inspiration and tools.

+---

-Feel free to explore, contribute, and enjoy building with this CLI chatbot!
+🚀 **Explore, contribute, and enjoy chatting with this CLI bot!** 👩‍💻👨‍💻